-- Give notice of motion to consider the proposed development agreement, as set out in Attachment A, to consider the expansion of an existing child care centre at 56 Kearney Lake Road allowing up to 16 children, and schedule a public hearing; - 2.
+- 1. Give notice of motion to consider the proposed development agreement, as set out in Attachment A, to consider the expansion of an existing child care centre at 55 Kearney Lake Road and the addition of a new child care centre at 4 Grosvenor Road, allowing for up to 80 children under care, and schedule a public hearing: - 2.
 Approve the proposed development agreement, which shall be substantially of the same form as set out in Attachment A; and - 3.
-Require the agreement be signed by the property owner within 120 days, or any extension thereof granted by Council on request of the property owner, from the date of final approval by Council and any other bodies as necessary, including applicable appeal periods, whichever is later; otherwise this approval will be void and obligations arising hereunder shall be at an end.
+Require the agreement be signed by the property owner within 200 days, or any extension thereof granted by Council on request of the property owner, from the date of final approval by Council and any other bodies as necessary, including applicable appeal periods, whichever is later; otherwise this approval will be void and obligations arising hereunder shall be at an end.